This content may contain affiliate links which may result in my being financially compensated for purchases site visitors make through said links.

 They might want to interview you on Google Hangouts, and when on the call, ask you for personal information they wouldn’t need to know.
 Red flag!

-Or they might claim to be from a big company, but their email address doesn’t quite add up.
+Or they might claim to be from a big company, but their email address or website URL doesn’t quite add up.
 Red flag!

 Or they might say they want to hire you, but first you have to buy all of this tech equipment up front and they’ll reimburse you.
 Huge red flag!